Skip to main content

 • Type of exposure anticipated

-• Splash/spray versus touch
+• Splash or spray versus touch

 • Category of isolation precautions (Contact, Droplet, Airborne)